 Reheated potatoes, pasta, or rice

-Cooked potatoes, rice, or pasta that have been cooled—and then reheated, or eaten cold—are a great sources of resistant starch.
+Cooked potatoes, rice, or pasta that have been cooled—and then reheated, or eaten cold—are a great sources of resistant starch, according to Johns Hopkins Medicine.
 Resistant starch is a prebiotic, a type of indigestible carbohydrate that acts like food for gut bacteria, encouraging the good bugs to grow and flourish.
-While resistant starch has many health benefits, one of its most promising aspects is its ability to increase insulin sensitivity, helping people reduce diabetes risk.
+While resistant starch has many health benefits, one of its most promising aspects is its ability to increase insulin sensitivity, helping people reduce type 2 diabetes risk, per Johns Hopkins Medicine.
 Concerned about your blood sugar?
 Try these 7 ways to maintain healthy blood sugar levels.